Neomanis/Neo_Component/README.md

 -   `cd ../Your-Local-Package`
 -   `yarn build`
--   `yarn link` (this will print out a Success message with the yarn commande to use later on)
+-   `yarn link` (this will print out a Success message with the yarn command to use later on)
 -   `yarn install`

 Then (still in the same folder) run: